 Brian Dies, CFA, ASA

-Mr. Dies holds the Chartered Financial Analyst designation and is also an Accredited Senior Appraiser in the Business Valuation Discipline.
-He earned a master’s in finance from Boston College and graduated with majors in economics and government from Cornell University.
+In addition to serving as a Principal at Hoffman Alvary, Mr. Dies instructed at the Harvard University Extension School teaching Business Valuation at the graduate level.
+Mr. Dies earned a master’s in finance from Boston College and graduated with majors in economics and government from Cornell University.